CH2-PS482/antuk-api/README.md

 - Method: **ALL**
 - Path: `{url}/`
-- Description: used for check server status and connectivity
+- Description: used for check server status and connectivity.

 ### **Auth**